What to expect from the medical textiles industry in coming years?

 While the textiles can be made of polyester, polyamide, cotton, polyester-vinyl composites, vinyl, and acrylics, the cotton segment is projected to be the largest in antimicrobial clothing.

-Looking into the patent trends, we saw around 70% of the patents related to antimicrobial textiles talk about face masks as an application.
-Additionally, of the patents published in the last five years, ~25% of research was focused on improving the washability factor in these textiles.
+Examining patent trends, we observed that approximately 70% of patents related to antimicrobial textiles mention face masks as an application.
+Additionally, among the patents published over the last five years, ~25% of the research focused on improving the washability factor in these textiles.

-This hints towards the raised concern of sustainability among consumers, and companies are now looking for cloth-based antimicrobial masks that can be used multiple times.
+This hints at the growing concern for sustainability among consumers, and companies are now seeking cloth-based antimicrobial masks that can be used multiple times.

-While many core and non-core companies, startups, and universities are collaborating to innovate in the antimicrobial medical textile domain, one of the interesting names we found was Xerox.
+While many core and non-core companies, startups, and universities are collaborating to innovate in the antimicrobial medical textile domain, one notable name we found is Xerox.

 Intriguingly, Xerox has a patent that claims that a metal-ion polymer could be incorporated with “textiles” to provide anti-bacterial activity.